 Name of umbrella company or other intermediary: Boost Pay Limited

-Expected or minimum rate of pay to you from the umbrella or other intermediary: £348.80 per week (NLW x 40 hours)
+Expected or minimum rate of pay to you from the umbrella or other intermediary: £457.60 per week (NLW x 40 hours) before deductions made

 Deductions from your wage required by law: PAYE Employee NICs, Employee pension contribution (if applicable) Student loan (if applicable)